rbpduffy1/data-resources/classification-I/README.md

 ## Packages

-This workshop requires the Python package `imbalanced-learn` which can be installed via pip via `pip install imbalanced-learn`.
+This workshop requires the Python package `imbalanced-learn` which can be installed via pip: `pip install imbalanced-learn`.